-Each supervisory union or supervisory district shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction.
-This shall include ongoing resources and supports to create and strengthen an equitable, anti-racist, anti-discriminatory, and culturally and linguistically responsive, and inclusive school experience for all students and to cultivate the knowledge, skills and practices required to identify and remediate discrimination because of, or based upon, the reasons set forth in Section 2113 and in the Statement of Purpose.
+Each supervisory supervisory union or supervisory district shall develop and implement a system of appropriate needs-based professional learning for all professional staff, including administrators and other staff involved in student instruction.
+This shall include ongoing resources and supports to create and strengthen an anti-racist, inclusive and culturally and linguistically responsive school experience for all students and to cultivate the knowledge, skills and practices required to identify and remediate discrimination because of, or based upon, the reasons set forth in Section 2113 and in the Statement of Purpose.
 Time for professional learning should will be embedded into the school day the agreed-upon scheduled times for school employees as defined by collective bargaining agreements where they exist.